MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

      frame acknowledging the delete, it no longer counts the size of the deleted entry against the table size and MAY emit insert instructions for the field with a new value.

+The decoder can receive a delete instruction for a vacant table entry.
+A decoder MUST NOT consider this to be an error, but MUST handle the delete as usual even while waiting for the definition to arrive.

 ## Changes to Binary Format